 - a.
-The instructor will identify and document areas for improvement using a clinical lab evaluation form. - b.
+The instructor will identify and document areas for improvement using a rubric or anecdotal feedback form. - b.
 If any Unsatisfactory grade is earned, the student should meet with the instructor who provided the evaluation within one week. - c.
 If remediation is required, the instructor will identify content areas of concern and steps for remediation.